World History for UPSC Civil Services Mains: Check-out the Best Guide to Uplift Your Preparation

 - Referring to Class 12th NCERT is a MUST and should not be avoided at any cost.
 It is written in a simple and easy to understand language and will form the core of your comprehension of the subject.

-b.
-Thereafter you can consult wither Norman Lowe (Mastering Modern World History) or Arjun Dev (History of the World).
+- Thereafter you can consult wither Norman Lowe (Mastering Modern World History) or Arjun Dev (History of the World).
 The difference in the two lies in their focus.
-While Lowe is a lengthy book not written with the UPSC syllabus in mind, Arjun Dev is shorter and centered around the syllabus.
+While Lowe is a lengthy book not written with the UPSC syllabus in mind, Arjun Dev is shorter and centred around the syllabus.
 That said, Lowe’s book will give you in-depth coverage of topics like Syria issue, Iran-us conflict, Israel-Palestine, Myanmar- Rohingya, etc, which are important from the 2019 exam perspective.
 Both books have their pros and cons; you can take your pick depending on the time in hand and your strategy.

 - Besides the books, we have compiled a few videos that will be helpful in understanding the subject.